SFDC-Hermes/Lightning-Hermes/_posts/2026-03-25-custom-path.md

 Salesforce Custom Path
 A reusable LWC component that mirrors the standard Salesforce Path design while allowing custom functionality.
-Simply configure recordId, objectName, and fieldName via XML to use it on any object. this is the Classic version.
+Simply configure recordId, objectName, and fieldName via XML to use it on any object.
+-this is the Classic version.
 ---

 ## 🚀 Key Features